Year of Call:

 Michael appears in all courts (both as sole and junior counsel) and is frequently instructed to obtain or resist interlocutory relief.
 Recent examples include: successfully obtaining a freezing injunction over assets totalling £3 million; successfully resisting an application for a mandatory injunction in a dispute between company directors; and successfully resisting an application to convert an interim anti-suit injunction into a final injunction.
 He has particular expertise in cases involving the interaction between financial services regulation and commercial litigation (Lampo v Royal Bank of Scotland EWHC 3824).

 Michael sits on the Education & Training Sub-Committee of the Association of Pension Lawyers.
 He is a member of COMBAR, and is registered with the Dubai International Financial Centre.
 He is also called to the Bar of Northern Ireland.

-- advising former trustees and company board members in a claim for restitution brought in connection with the Bic UK Pension Scheme
+- representing former trustees and company board members in a claim for restitution and breach of director and trustee duties, brought in connection with the Bic UK Pension Scheme;

 - representing the Targets in a prohibition order hearing before the Determinations Panel of the Pensions Regulator.